 Can you get an FHA or VA cash out refinance on an investment property?

 No, in most cases, you cannot use an FHA or VA cash out refinance on an investment or rental property.
-That’s because you need to live in the home you finance with these loans.
+That’s because FHA and VA guidelines only allow cash out refinances on primary residences.
 To get a cash out refinance on an investment property, you’ll most likely need to choose a conventional loan.

 Talk to us about cash out refinancing